sloan-dog/event-service/readme.md

         main.go // actually starts and runs service internal/
         constants/
-            constants.go // currently just the location of file event/
+            constants.go // currently just the location of file, and the port the server runs on event/
             event.go // a representation of the event type event-repository/